98labs/docker-erpnext/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug encountered while using websoft9's product
+about: Report a bug encountered while using ERPNext Docker deployment
 labels: bug
 ---